alawaree/Code_Thesis_HopfieldNetwork_VELO/readme.md

 2. Added by the MRP project

-- algorithms: a lot of algorithms added as well as some experiments
+- algorithms: a lot of algorithms added as well as the results of some experiments
-- data_analysis: data analysis of the datasets
+- data_analysis: data analysis of the datasets, algorithms used to generate events and graphs
-- visual: visuals of a lot of results
+- visual: algorithms to create some visualisations, visuals of a lot of results already obtained
 - distance matrix
 - run_track_reconstruction_update: latest forwars research which completes complete track reconstruction process/method